Subhashis2007/dotfiles/readme.md

 # My Hyprland Dotfiles
+Hyprland is a wlroots based tiling wayland compositor.
+It provides dynamic tiling, tabbed windows, clean window animations, rounded corners, transparency and more.

-My dotfiles focus more on functionality and less on aesthetics.
+Note: My dotfiles are intended to be more functional and aesthetics wasn't the primary goal, but yeah it has some aesthetics.

 ## Table of Contents
 - What are [dotfiles](#Dotfiles)?